-Balance Sheet Strength: Very Strong • The Crum & Forster Insurance Group maintains a very strong level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the VaR 99.6% level.
-This position is supported by the group's consistent surplus growth and favorable reserve development in recent years. • The group's calendar year loss reserve development in recent years has displayed more stability than earlier years; more recent accident years have developed favorably. • Investments are managed by the group's affiliate, Hamblin Watsa, which employs a value-oriented investment philosophy.
-The group's invested asset base consists of mostly high-quality fixed-income securities, which help to moderate the group's concentration of higher-risk equity investments. • The group benefits from the favorable financial flexibility of ultimate parent Fairfax Financial Holdings Limited (Fairfax) and its sizable cash and marketable securities position.
-Operating Performance: Adequate • Underwriting performance has stabilized with improved levels in recent years despite being pressured by higher- than-usual natural catastrophe activity and losses related to COVID-19.
-The group has produced profitable underwriting ratios in each of the most recent five years. • The group has generated a lower-than-average investment yield over the past five years relative to its peers due in large part to the investment strategy, which takes a long-term value-oriented total return approach.
-Investment yields have substantially improved in 2023, due to the deployment of the group's cash position into higher-yielding bond investments as interest rates rose. • The group has produced strong premium growth metrics in its highest performing lines in recent years.
-This targeted growth has been beneficial to the group's consolidated underwriting results, although there has been some short-term stress on commission ratios.
-Business Profile: Neutral • The Crum & Forster Insurance Group offers a broad range of specialty commercial insurance products throughout the United States. • The group maintains a focused underwriting strategy targeting challenging classes of business requiring individual risk underwriting and pricing. • The group has diversified distribution channels, which allow for the group's production source to be more adaptable to changes in underwriting preferences and market conditions.
-Enterprise Risk Management: Appropriate • The group maintains a risk committee tasked with identifying, monitoring and evaluating all of its business risks. • At the company level, the group has a conservative risk appetite and is dedicated to preserving capital while producing profitable underwriting and operating results. • Various levels of oversight for risk management have been established.
+Balance Sheet Strength: Very Strong The Crum & Forster Insurance Group maintains a very strong level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the VaR 99.6% level.
+This position is supported by the group's consistent surplus growth and favorable reserve development in recent years.
+The group's calendar year loss reserve development in recent years has displayed more stability than earlier years; more recent accident years have developed favorably.
+Investments are managed by the group's affiliate, Hamblin Watsa, which employs a value-oriented investment philosophy.
+The group's invested asset base consists of mostly high-quality fixed-income securities, which help to moderate the group's concentration of higher-risk equity investments.
+The group benefits from the favorable financial flexibility of ultimate parent Fairfax Financial Holdings Limited (Fairfax) and its sizable cash and marketable securities position.
+Operating Performance: Adequate Underwriting performance has stabilized with improved levels in recent years despite being pressured by higherthan-usual natural catastrophe activity.
+The group has produced profitable underwriting ratios in each of the most recent ten years.
+The group has generated a lower-than-average investment yield over the past five years relative to its peers due in large part to the investment strategy, which takes a long-term value-oriented total return approach.
+Investment yields have substantially improved in 2023, due to the deployment of the group's cash position into higher-vielding bond investments as interest rates rose.
+The group has produced strong premium growth metrics in its highest performing lines in recent years.
+This targeted growth has been beneficial to the group's consolidated underwriting results, although there has been some shortterm stress on commission ratios.
+Business Profile: Favorable The Crum & Forster Insurance Group is a diversified specialty insurer with over 200 years of operating in the property & casualty market on both an admitted and surplus lines basis.
+Premiums have more than doubled since 2018 on both a net and gross basis, driven largely by expansion in accident and health lines, while maintaining generally favorable underwriting returns.
+The group maintains diversified distribution channels, which allow for the group's production source to be more adaptable to changes in underwriting preferences and market conditions.
+Innovation has been at the forefront of the group's initiatives in recent years, incorporating new technology and AI into various operational activities to improve efficiencies and enhance capabilities.
+Enterprise Risk Management: Appropriate The group maintains a risk committee tasked with identifying, monitoring and evaluating all of its business risks.
+At the company level, the group has a conservative risk appetite and is dedicated to preserving capital while producing profitable underwriting and operating results.
+Various levels of oversight for risk management have been established.
 Risks are managed at the Crum & Forster group level but report up to Fairfax to ensure that risk aggregations are properly recorded and tolerances are not breached on a consolidated level.

-Lift Drag • The ratings include the explicit and implicit support available from its affiliation with Fairfax.
+• The ratings include the explicit and implicit support available from its affiliation with Fairfax.
 As part of the Fairfax group, the insurance operations benefit from the favorable financial flexibility and significant levels of cash and marketable securities held at the ultimate holding company level.
 In addition, the members of the group benefit from shared resources including enterprise risk management, reinsurance, actuarial, talent, and investment management among other less quantifiable benefits such as best practices and capital management.